jakobzhao/geog4572/labs/lab04/readme.md

 Please credit the author of the example you are basing your geoviz module on and acknowledge the license.
 A software license tells others what they can and can't do with your source code, so it's important to mention it.
 More info on licenses can be found [here](https://help.github.com/articles/licensing-a-repository/).

-#### Readme.md
+#### readme.md

 You are also required to write a project description in the `readme.md` file.
-This file will describe the type of visualization, a brief introduction, the major functions (for example what type of data are best visualized with it), data sources, credit acknowledgement, and other necessary information.
+This file will describe the type of visualization (e.g., bar chart, line chart, network, word cloud, etc.), a brief introduction of this goeviz, the major functions (for example what type of data are best visualized with it, ordinal nominal, ratio or interval), data sources, acknowledgement, and other necessary information.

 #### Images